Ibtihaj-Abdullah/Automated-WebApp-Azure-ARM-Template/README.md

 # Task Steps
 # 1. Resource Group <br>
   a.
-Create Resource group “armtask” using command
+Create Resource group “armtask” using command  <br>
-    ▪ az group create –name “armtask” –location “Canada Central”
+    ▪ az group create –name “armtask” –location “Canada Central” <br>
-# 2. Template Deployment
+# 2. Template Deployment <br>
   a.
-Create a new instance of Azure Cli and upload the arm1.json file which contains the template code
+Create a new instance of Azure Cli and upload the arm1.json file which contains the template code <br>
   b.
-Run the following command to deploy the template
+Run the following command to deploy the template <br>
-    ▪ az deployment group create –resource-group “armtask” –template-file “arm1.json”
+    ▪ az deployment group create –resource-group “armtask” –template-file “arm1.json” <br>
+# 3. Post Deployment <br>
+  a.
+Open Policy resource in Azure <br>
+  b.
+Search for the definition named “Require a tag and its value on resources’ <br>
+  c.
+Assign this policy to scope  <br>
+    ▪ Subscription: Azure Students <br>
+    ▪ Resource Group: armtask <br>